worktheclock/replit.github.io/repls/http-servers.md

 See our documentation on [secret keys](/repls/secret-keys).

-If you are using Django and you need access to specific bash commands to configure the server, please se
+If you are using Django and you need access to specific bash commands to configure the server, please see
 [this Django template](https://repl.it/@masfrost/Django-Boilerplate).

 ## Persistence and Takedown Requests